sitasp/satish-blog/content/post/ssti-study-and-rootme-challenge.md

 +++
-title = "Deepening My SSTI Knowledge: From Study to a Root-Me RCE" description = "A journey from studying the theory of Server-Side Template Injection (SSTI) to applying it to solve a Java/FreeMarker challenge on Root-Me." date = "2025-09-09" draft = false
+title = "Deepening My SSTI Knowledge: Java SSTI on Root-Me" description = "A journey from studying the theory of Server-Side Template Injection (SSTI) to applying it to solve a Java/FreeMarker challenge on Root-Me." date = "2025-09-09" draft = false